Neology92/cdv-oauth-visualisation-project/README.md

 # cdv-oauth-visualisation-project
-This project aims to visualise how O'Auth 2.0 works
+This project aims to visualise how authentication by O'Auth 2.0 works.

 # Usage
 You'll need node.js installed locally before start.